-Not having predictability in a currency’s value can create scenarios where a country’s economy is thrown into turmoil overnight.
+An unpredictable currency value can throw a country’s economy into turmoil overnight.
 This is problematic for smaller countries because these types of changes can throw their economies into a free fall.

-Pegging a currency against another foreign currency — especially a major trading partner — is a strategy that provides some protection.
+Pegging a currency against another foreign currency — especially a major trading partner — is a strategy that provides some protection to governments, services, and whole economies.
 This process is called using a fixed exchange rate.
 But what exactly is a fixed exchange rate, and what does it mean for those doing business internationally?

 The goal of fixing domestic currency is to create stability.
 A country wants their currency to be stable for the sake of imports and exports, and to encourage investments.

 A currency can be fixed in a couple of ways, including:

 In 1944, World War II had just ended, and the Allied nations had a mutual problem.
 Many of them had printed a large amount of money to finance the war effort and were looking for mutual stability for their countries’ economies.